Yungeen Ace

-Keyanta Tyrone Bullard (born February 12, 1998), also known by his stage name Yungeen Ace, is an American rapper and singer.
-He is best known for his 2019 single "Opps" (with JayDaYoungan), which received gold certification by the Recording Industry Association of America (RIAA), along with his 2018 song "Pain" and 2021 single, "Who I Smoke" (with Spinabenz and FastMoney Goon featuring Whoppa Wit Da Choppa).
+Keyanta Tyrone Bullard (born February 12, 1998), better known by his stage name Yungeen Ace, is an American rapper and singer.
+Bullard's music often references crime, violence and emotional pain.

+Bullard is best known for his 2019 single "Opps" (with JayDaYoungan), which received gold certification by the Recording Industry Association of America (RIAA), along with his 2018 song "Pain" and 2021 single, "Who I Smoke" (with Spinabenz and FastMoney Goon featuring Whoppa Wit Da Choppa).
 He signed a recording contract with Cinematic Music Group in 2018, which entered a joint venture with Geffen Records four years later.

 He entered the Billboard 200 twice with his third mixtape Step Harder (2019) and debut studio album, Life of Betrayal 2x (2021).

 Early life

 Keyanta Tyrone Bullard was born in East Chicago, Indiana, on February 12, 1998.
 He grew up in a small home in Jacksonville, alongside his mother and 11 brothers, relocating from Indiana to Florida at a young age.

 Career

 2017–2018: early success and debut mixtape

 Bullard started his rapping career in 2017, releasing the song "Go To War" on January 18, 2017, as part of the local hip-hop group Yungeen Gang.
 On December 25, 2017, Bullard released his debut single, "No Witness".
 The song gained mainstream attention, with Bullard following up with multiple releases on WorldStarHipHop during the first half of 2018, such as "Find Myself", "All In" and "Fuck That".
 Bullard released his debut mixtape, Life of Betrayal, during the same year with record label Cinematic Music Group, gaining him further success in the rap industry.
 It had guest appearances with YoungBoy Never Broke Again and JayDaYoungan.
 It was later followed by Life I'm Livin in December.